How To Buy Bitcoin: 4 Simple Steps

 On the flip side, cold wallets are expensive and require you to carry the device with you if you want to make regular transactions.

-Once you have linked your wallet to the exchange, you have to select the number of Bitcoins you want to purchase.
+Once you have linked your wallet to the exchange, you must select the number of Bitcoins you want to purchase.
 One Bitcoin costs about $40,000, making it difficult for everyone to purchase a round-number amount.

 You can buy the cryptocurrency in fractions, allowing you to purchase exactly the amount you want.